 ā Sumatriptan 6mg injection for each episode of pain, taken as soon as possible after the start of pain.
 This normally works within minutes.

-ā Prednisolone 70mg daily after breakfast for a week with brisk taper thereafter to zero.
+ā High dose Prednisolone (60-100mg) daily after breakfast for a week which should be rapidly tapered over 2-3 weeks.
 This aborts the bout in 70% and allows time for verapamil to start working.

-ā Verapamil 80mg or 120mg three times daily, if electrocardiogram is normal.
-Continue until the bout is over – which is normally obvious to the patient.
+ā Verapamil 80mg or 120mg three times daily, if ECG is normal.
+Continue until the bout is over.

-Many respond to verapamil 120mg 3 times daily, but higher doses, up to 360mg three times daily may be necessary.
-An electrocardiogram (ECG) should be taken before verapamil is started and repeated as the dose is increased.
-The effective dose should be continued for the usual duration of the cluster, and then gradually tapered over a few weeks.
-If attacks recur, the dose can be increased again and reduced at 2-week intervals.
+Many respond to verapamil 120mg 3 times daily, but higher doses, up to 360mg three times daily, may be necessary.
+The effective dose should be continued for the usual duration of the cluster, then gradually tapered over a few weeks.
+If attacks recur, the dose can be increased again and reduced at 2 week intervals.
 Verapamil is usually well tolerated although constipation (which may be severe) acid indigestion and flushing can happen.
-Good dental care (flossing) is important as gum bleeding from gum overgrowth (gingival hyperplasia) can occur.
+Good dental care is important as gum bleeding from gum overgrowth (gingival hyperplasia) can occur.

 Other Cluster Treatments

-Alternatives to verapamil include methysergide, valproate, lithium, and melatonin.
+Alternatives to verapamil include lithium, melatonin and topiramate.

-Greater occipital nerve (GON) block is worth considering; as is a trial of indometacin as cluster can be mistaken for a hemicrania.
+Greater Occipital Nerve (GON) block is worth considering to abort a bout, as is a trial of indometacin as cluster can be mistaken for a paroxysmal hemicrania.

 Refractory cases may be considered for neurosurgical treatment with brain or occipital nerve stimulation.